hungrymedia/wp-multipost/trunk/readme.txt

 The HMMultipostMU_children custom field stores the data for each sub-blog post made from the main blog.
 This is what maintains the relationship between each main post and sub-blog posts.
 If you remove or alter this custom field, you may be unable to automatically edit/delete related sub-blog posts any longer.

+== Screenshots ==

+1. Shows the options page for Multipost MU.
+Simply a way to enable/disable multiposting functionality.
+This may be useful to temporarily disable the plugin if you wish to make a post to the main blog WITHOUT posting to all sub-blogs.

 == Changelog ==

 = 1.0 =